Demand Forecasting: Methods, Types, and Examples

 • Budget preparation: Invest the optimal amount of money into inventory so you have the cash flow needed to develop marketing campaigns or introduce new products and services.

-Challenges of Demand Forecasting
+Demand Forecasting Challenges

 Both qualitative and quantitative forecasting methods have their own unique drawbacks and challenges.
 For example, a lack of historical data can make quantitative forecasting impossible.
 Similarly, a lack of responses to a Delphi survey can prevent a high-quality qualitative forecast.
 Other challenges include: